 Of important note, Highwood is also a city of artists.
 Highwood has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Highwood’s character.

-Telecommuters are a relatively large percentage of the workforce: 12.26% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Highwood telecommute to their jobs.
+Overall, about 12.26% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Highwood’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Highwood’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Despite being a small city, Highwood has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Highwood, a lot of people use the train to get to work every day though Highwood is a relatively small city.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

-The education level of Highwood citizens is very high relative to the national average among all cities (21.84%): 39.61% of adults in Highwood have a bachelor's degree or even advanced degree.
+The citizens of Highwood are very well educated compared to the average community in the nation: 39.61% of adults in Highwood have a bachelor's degree or even advanced degree.

 Highwood is an extremely ethnically-diverse city.
 The people who call Highwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Highwood residents report their race to be White, followed by Black or African-American.
 Highwood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 38.66% of the city’s residents.
 Important ancestries of people in Highwood include German, Italian, Irish, Polish, and English.